-Tiger Woods Likely to Miss Cut After Shooting 72 on Day 2 of US Open 2018
+Tiger Woods Misses Cut After Shooting 72 on Day 2 of US Open 2018

 After a double-bogey on No. 1, Tiger Woods is +5 on the 1st hole this week and +5 on the other 17.
 He was in the middle of the fairway after his tee shot on the 1st hole in both rounds.

-Woods couldn't take advantage of hitting his tee shot in the middle of the fairway by getting on the green in time to get a birdie, or at least salvage par.
+Woods couldn't take advantage of hitting his tee shot in the middle of the fairway by getting on the green in time to get a birdie—or at least salvage par.

-After taking a six, Woods hit another bogey on his 11th hole (No. 2) that dropped his score to 11-over par.
+After taking a six, Woods hit another bogey on his 11th hole (No. 2) that dropped his score to 11 over par.

 Woods' Putting Game Has Derailed Comeback

-Among the many problems Woods had at the U.S. Open, one of them has been an ongoing issue since his return to the PGA Tour this season .
+Among the many problems Woods had at the U.S. Open, one of them has been an ongoing issue since his return to the PGA Tour this season.

 Woods entered the U.S. Open ranked 89th in putting strokes gained, 115th in total putting and 123rd in three-putt avoidance.